 Prepare to Serve the Food and Drinks

 Think about how you are going to serve your food.
 What dishes and utensils will you use?
 Where will you serve your food and drinks?
 If you are having a crock pot it needs to have an outlet nearby.
-To keep drinks cold you will probably need a cooler with ice.
-If you are having drinks where they will need ice in their drink you will need an ice bucket and tongs.
+To keep drinks cold you may need a cooler or a tub with ice.
+If you are having drinks where they will need ice in their drink, you will need an ice bucket and tongs.
 Any bottled beverages should have a bottle opener nearby.
-Also, think in advance about any special utensils you may need for someone.
+To limit small kids from spilling avoid large, open cups or containers.
+Also, think in advance about any special utensils you may need for guests.

 Make Signs For Menu Items

-I like to make signs so people know where things can be found.
-I make signs for my coolers telling them what is in each cooler (soda, water, beer, etc).
-In addition, I make signs to label the garbage and recycling.
+Make signs labeling things so people know where things can be found.
+Have signs on the coolers telling guests what is in each cooler (soda, water, beer, etc).
+In addition, make signs to label the garbage and recycling.
 Also, an option is to have food tags by each item telling what it is.
 These tags can go along with a theme and be fun to do.

 Make Detailed Lists